-Go to Time Admin > Public Holidays to add any public holiday profiles.
+Go to Time > Config > Public Holidays to add any public holiday profiles.
 You can add multiple profiles if you have offices in different locations.
 For more information about public holidays, check out the following article: Public Holidays.

-Now you can go to Work Profiles from the top menu.
+Now you can go to Work Profiles from the dropdown in t menu.
 You'll see there's a default Work Profile for you which you can open and edit.